Condensed Gradient Boosting: Abstract

 \section{Abstract}

-This paper presents a computationally efficient variant of gradient boosting for multi-class classification and multi-output regression tasks.
-Standard gradient boosting uses a 1-vs-all strategy for classifications tasks with more than two classes.
-This strategy translates in that one tree per class and iteration has to be trained.
+This paper presents a computationally efficient variant of Gradient Boosting (GB) for multi-class classification and multi-output regression tasks.
+Standard GB uses a 1-vs-all strategy for classification tasks with more than two classes.
+This strategy entails that one tree per class and iteration has to be trained.
 In this work, we propose the use of multi-output regressors as base models to handle the multi-class problem as a single task.
 In addition, the proposed modification allows the model to learn multi-output regression problems.
-An extensive comparison with other multi-ouptut based gradient boosting methods is carried out in terms of generalization and computational efficiency.
-The proposed method showed the best trade-off between generalization ability and training and predictions speeds.
+An extensive comparison with other multi-output based Gradient Boosting methods is carried out in terms of generalization and computational efficiency.
+The proposed method showed the best trade-off between generalization ability and training and prediction speeds.
+Furthermore, an analysis of space and time complexity was undertaken.

 \keywords{Gradient Boosting Machine \and Multi-output regression \and Multi-class classification}